Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Background

-However, such approaches typically focus on open-ended intent resolution tasks, where the space of possible interpretations is difficult to delimit.
+This raises the central question of whether language models can appropriately act on their own uncertainty by formulating clarification requests.
+Quantifying uncertainty has become an increasingly central topic in NLP and the study of large language models \citep{VashurinFadeeva2025, Shorinwa_2025_uncertaintyquantification}, yet few studies have connected these uncertainty quantification to clarification behavior. \citet{testoni-fernandez-2024-asking} and \citet{zhang_clarify_2025}, for example, propose entropy-based uncertainty measures to determine whether a clarification should be requested.
+However, such approaches typically focus on open-ended intent understanding tasks, where the space of possible interpretations is difficult to delimit.
 Here, reference games offer a controlled alternative.
-Reference games have long served as controlled settings in (computational) linguistics to study how interlocutors establish shared understanding \citep{Clark_WilkesGibbs_1986, brennan1996conceptual}.
-Recent work has shown that even state-of-the-art VLMs struggle in these tasks, particularly when distractors are similar, the input has nested structure, or when descriptions are underspecified \citep{junker-etal-2025-multimodal, testoni2025racquet}.
-These findings suggest that reference games remain a useful benchmark for probing models’ pragmatic abilities.
-In this paper, we show that they can not only be used to evaluate reference resolution, but, beyond, to test whether VLMs can express their internal uncertainty through clarification behavior.
+Reference games have long served as controlled settings in (computational) linguistics to study how interlocutors establish shared understanding \citep{Clark_WilkesGibbs_1986, brennan1996conceptual}, and to evaluate model competence in resolving referring expressions \citep{monroe-etal-2017-colors}.
+Recent work has shown that even state-of-the-art VLMs struggle in these tasks, particularly when distractors are similar, the input has nested structure, or descriptions are underspecified \citep{junker-etal-2025-multimodal, testoni2025racquet}.
+These findings suggest that reference games remain a useful benchmark for probing models’ pragmatic competence. \citet{khalid2020combining}, for instance, used them to study clarification behavior directly, combining reinforcement learning with cognitive user modeling to learn strategies depending on the structure of ambiguity in the interaction.

+In this paper, we build on this line of work and show that reference games can be used not only to evaluate reference resolution, but more broadly, to test whether VLMs can express their internal uncertainty through clarification behavior.